RobertMyles/Bayesian-Ideal-Point-IRT-Models/README.md

 # Bayesian Ideal Point IRT Models in R using JAGS and Stan

-**Note**: I need to update some things in this repo -- some of these scripts don't work straight out of the box.
+This repo includes data, R scripts and Stan & JAGS code to run Item Response Theory (IRT) models geared towards analysis of legislative voting data (the scripts can be used for other types of voting data too, for example court decisions).

-*Ideal point* IRT models differ from regular IRT in that the discrimination parameter in a 2-parameter IRT model cannot be negative, whereas in an ideal point model it can.
+*Ideal point* IRT models differ from regular IRT models in that the discrimination parameter in a 2-parameter IRT model cannot be negative, whereas in an ideal point model it can.
 This is to capture the fact that variation along the latent trait can move in both directions in the political context (for example, along a left-right scale).
 In regular IRT, this does not make much sense as movement upwards along the scale of the latent trait (usually some type of ability) should be associated with positive movement in levels of the actual unobserved trait.

 `BUGS` or `JAGS` users can find a host of regular IRT models in Ian Curtis' [paper](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjEk-b0_oLOAhUGDpAKHd4CCjMQFggeMAA&url=https%3A%2F%2Fwww.jstatsoft.org%2Farticle%2Fview%2Fv036c01%2Fv36c01.pdf&usg=AFQjCNEs9TOxtdwHK3wdInSin01WCa-Iyw&sig2=Pg9jjBeFewZIzYaAIE_gTg).
 Here I have included a bunch of *ideal point* IRT models, coded in Stan and JAGS for use in R. `JAGS` is commonly used in the field for this type of model, but I would recommend using Stan, as `JAGS` can take a very long time.
 The reason for this is that `JAGS` is unable to build a Directed Acyclic Graph from the unobserved regressor in the basic ideal point IRT equation:

+$$y_{ij} = \beta_j\theta_i - \alpha_j$$

 ![](http://i.imgur.com/gGoK7mr.png?2)